rsliang/azure-automation/Terraform-AzureVM_Ubuntu-Mesos/README.md

-This is a Terraform sample demo lab to provision a create a complete Linux virtual machine infrastructure in Azure with Terraform, which includes the following ARM resources:
+This is a Terraform sample demo lab to create a complete Linux virtual machine and other related resources in Azure with Terraform, which includes the following ARM resources:

     - Azure connection